 If You’re Behind the Wheel All Day

 In addition to causing back pain and headaches, driving in an incorrect position can also increase your risk for serious injury behind the wheel.
-Improving your driving position can literally save your life.
+Knowing how to improve posture when you drive can save your life.13

-Try the following exercises to improve your driving posture and remain pain-free while making deliveries, transporting others, or traveling all day:
+Try the following exercises to improve posture while driving and remain pain-free while making deliveries, transporting others or traveling all day:

 - With your hands on the steering wheel, bring your shoulder blades back and up.